semodi/neuralxc/README.md

 `neuralxc sc training_structures.xyz basis.json hyperparameters.json`

-- `basis.json` contains information regarding the basis set as well as the 'driver' program (SIESTA), examples can be found in [examples/inputs/ml_basis/](examples/inputs/ml_basis).
+- `basis.json` contains information regarding the basis set as well as the 'driver' program (PySCF), examples can be found in [examples/inputs/ml_basis/](examples/inputs/ml_basis).

 - `hyperparameters.json` contains the machine learning hyperparameters, examples can be found in [examples/inputs/hyper](examples/inputs/hyper).